arielf/clean-push/README.md

   - `main` or `master`
   - `dev`

-regardless of what they are actually called.
+Regardless of what they are actually called.

 `clean-push` queries the current branch (from which it was called) in runtime for the `dev` branch actual name.